The Atlantic Lowlands Travel Guide

-The Atlantic lowlands mix medium-size resort complexes—they may bill themselves as having a beach, but you'll more likely spend time in the hotel pool—and...read more
+The Atlantic lowlands mix medium-size resort complexes—they may bill themselves as having a beach, but you'll more likely... read more

 A warm climate means restaurants here are bright, airy alfresco or semi-open places.
-The outdoor seating is a refreshing change from the chill if you've...read more
+The outdoor seating is a refreshing... read more

 Things To Do in The Atlantic Lowlands

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.

 Cruise through a canyon: A boat trip up or down the canyoned Río Dulce is Guatemala's signature eco-excursion.
 Groove to the...
 Read more

 You won't quite be able to put your finger on what it is: It's not reggae.
 It's not salsa.
 It's not hip-hop.
 But the punta resembles all...
 Read more